Becoming an Extra

 - Leave valuables at home.
 A secure area may not be available.
 Leave jewelry, electronics, or other valuables at home or in your car.
 You may even need to take your wedding ring off for the camera.

-- Do not bring camera.
+- Do not bring a camera.
 Do not take pictures with your phone.
 Cameras are strictly forbidden on set.
 A film’s producers have a right to protect the images that are being created on set.
 If you are seen with a camera, it will be confiscated.